 Children – This past week a friend’s daughter had a baby.
 She texted a picture of this sweet little boy, her grandson, wrapped in his hospital blanket, brand spanking new!
 Babies and children are clean slates.
 Maybe that’s why even the most hard-hearted gets misty-eyed at the sight of a newborn.
 It’s another chance to get this human thing right.
 And that chance to begin again gives hope.
 I can’t wait to watch this baby grow.

-Music – After the 2015 Paris bombings, a young man sat at a piano playing John Lennon’s “Imagine.”
-People gathered around, listening, taking pictures.
-What is it about notes in the air that moves us, that speaks so much deeper than words?
+Music – What is it about notes in the air that moves us, that speaks so much deeper than words?
 My husband Randy’s in a band.
 When I hear them play, I’m transported.
 I wouldn’t be surprised if music linked us to higher, more creative parts of our brain.
 And as long as those notes are there to hear, I’ll always have hope.

 Community – I love the rhythms of my small Connecticut town – the winter sledding, fall apple picking, spring dogwood blossoms and summer carnivals.
 I love the sight of my postman driving up our road, giving a wave.
 I even love the sound of the garbage truck each Wednesday morning.
 Neighbors and community give life rhythm and predictability.
 Just knowing they’re nearby gives hope.

 The ocean – If the sky teaches us to look up, the ocean teaches us to look out.
 I’m lucky to have the Atlantic Ocean a few miles away.
 Just standing on the shore, taking in the immensity of that water puts life in perspective.
-The oceans touch on each continent.
 I love knowing that people on the other side of the world are looking at this same body of water.
 And no doubt, they’re feeling that same sense of awe.
 That connectedness gives me hope.

 Love – My parents were married 60 years.
 They started out impossibly young.
 They raised three children.
 And at the end, my mother devoted her life to caring for my Dad who eventually died from Parkinson’s.
 I grew up seeing love.
 I now have it in my own marriage.
 I see it in many couples around me.
 That lifelong devotion to another human gives hope.